How to write a thriller novel? Read the article to have the process at your fingertips.

 How to Write a Thriller in 7 Steps

-Everyone works a little differently, but if you do your best to follow these seven steps, you will be able to put together a classic, effective thriller.
+Everyone works a little differently, but if you follow these seven steps below, you can put together a classic, effective thriller.

-Even though a thriller is action-packed and plot-driven, the quality of your characters is still paramount to the success of your story.
+Even though a thriller is action-packed and plot-driven, character quality is still paramount to the success of your story.

-Your characters need to be balanced.
-Give your protagonist some flaws and make sure your antagonist has some sort of justification for what they’re doing - even if it’s only internal.
+Your characters must be balanced.
+Give your protagonist some flaws and make sure your antagonist has some sort of justification for what they’re doing – even if it’s only internal.

-Most importantly, each character needs to have a clear motivation that will logically drive the actions that they take throughout the story.
+Each character must have a clear motivation that will logically drive the actions that they take throughout the story.
 If you’re still unsure, ask yourself a few questions to help determine the character’s motivation:

 - Why are they the way they are?

 - Who needs to be saved?
-Someone else, or the protagonist themselves?
+Someone else, or the protagonist?